-Here is a draft of my 2013 Preppy/Trad companies chart.
+Here is a 2013 Preppy/Trad companies chart.
 It is posted in this form for peer review, and as always, I will update it fluidly based on comments.
 So please, let me know where I got it right or wrong, and please nominate any additional companies with placement suggestions.

 The characteristics of each stage are as follows:

 - A company serves demanding clients in authentic environments significantly better then competitors.

 - Other people often love the products without necessarily recognizing the company that made it.

 - Fiercely passionate customers, who are "in the know", are very loyal to the company.

 - The company has significantly higher prices than competitors.